aterrel/aterrel.github.com/content/posts/2014-07-17-scipy-diversity.md

 In 2013, we also had a [social funded](|filename|/posts/2013-07-18-women-sci-comp.md) by [NumFOCUS](http://numfocus.org) and [the PSF](http://https://www.python.org/psf/).
 The result was about 20 women of a variety of races coming together to talk about the issues.
 The message the organizers took home was cast a wider net.
 There is amazing quality from women in scientific computing, but they will not be looking at conferences that are primarily white men.
 We are also a very small growing conference (150 in 2012 to 460 in 2014) so people outside our clique aren't going to come for prestige.
 Also the overwhelming opinion was, a social is nice, but less alcohol more food.

 This year, 2014, we did similar things as last.
 Increase women on the organizing committee ([19 of 84](https://conference.scipy.org/scipy2014/organizers/)), added a diversity committee, asked my uber-prof friend to give one of [the best SciPy keynotes ever](http://lorenabarba.com/gallery/prof-barba-gave-keynote-at-scipy-2014/) and [host an event for diversity](http://kristenthyng.com/blog/2014/07/09/scipy-2014-disc/).
 We also worked with NumFOCUS to [fund scholarships explicitly for women in technology](http://conference.scipy.org/news/2014/04/12/scipy2014-submissions-diversity-funding/) through a [generous donation from JP Morgan](http://numfocus.org/news/2013/11/08/jp-morgan-sponsors-pydata-and-women-in-technology/).
 This funding helped 5 more women attend the conference, in addition to the 15 other students (which included 3 women) supported to attend.
-We estimated 15% of attendees were women, not great but better that that original 1.5% in 2012.
+We estimated 15% of attendees were women, not great but better than that original 1.5% in 2012.

 The conference also had several discussions on the topic during the conference.